 Irregular post-injury earnings

-When a worker’s post-injury earnings are irregular and regular weekly earnings information is unavailable for the calculation and timely payment of benefits, post-injury earnings are determined by the WSIB for a period of entitlement that falls within the reasonable expectations defined by the work reintegration goal or work transition (WT) plan for the worker to achieve an earnings goal.
+When a worker’s post-injury earnings are irregular and regular weekly earnings information is unavailable for the calculation and timely payment of benefits, post-injury earnings are determined by the WSIB for a period of entitlement that falls within the reasonable expectations defined by the RTW goal or RTW plan for the worker to achieve an earnings goal.

-In situations involving irregular post-injury earnings such as self-employed or commission earnings, a schedule of post-injury earnings reviews is established in conjunction with the WR goal or WT plan.
+In situations involving irregular post-injury earnings such as self-employed or commission earnings, a schedule of post-injury earnings reviews is established in conjunction with the RTW goal or RTW plan.
 These occur every four weeks and involve an assessment of current and projected earnings.

 - type of employment